 Foster interdisciplinary innovation in graduate education by incubating, developing, and implementing programming and programs that bridge disciplines, departments, schools, and institutions.

 GRAD–PI invites experimentation with innovative, interdisciplinary graduate programming.
-Faculty and graduate students might host exploratory reading groups, workshops on interdisciplinary research or pedagogy, prospectus or dissertation groups across programs, discussions on cross-disciplinary experiential learning.
+Faculty and graduate students might host exploratory reading groups, workshops on interdisciplinary research or pedagogy, prospectus or dissertation groups across programs, or discussions on cross-disciplinary experiential learning.
 They might design a cross-cutting course, summer school, or a year-long research project incorporating undergraduate researchers and/or engaging with external partners such as community organizations.
-They might plan an interdisciplinary certificate program, or explore joint ventures with other universities.
+They might plan an interdisciplinary certificate program or micro-credential, or explore joint ventures with other universities.
 GRAD–PI offers seed funding, gathers supportive colleagues, and provides policy guidance to encourage and nurture their endeavors.

 - enhances the school’s interdisciplinary culture, i.e. its capacity “to move quickly to deploy new combinations of expertise to rapidly-emerging, important problems” (Suzanne T. Ortega, CGS);